drone/drone-plugin-index/content/drone-plugins/drone-docker/index.md

 dry_run
 : boolean if the docker image should be pushed at the end

+purge
+: boolean if cleanup of the docker image should be done at the end

 context
 : the context path to use, defaults to root of the git repo